tdevere/AppCenterBuildLog/Readme.md

 # Welcome to the VS App Center Build Log Wiki

 ## Introduction
 VS App Center Support is exploring better ways to help customers identify and resolve Build Failures.
-[See the completed index of build failures here](https://tdevere.github.io/AppCenterBuildLog/content.html).
+[See the index of identified build failures here](https://tdevere.github.io/AppCenterBuildLog/content.html).
 Contributions are welcome.
 Please follow this form when making content submissions:

 ```
 Build Step: (example here might be checkout)